nf-core/configs/docs/pasteur.md

 ## Running the workflow on the Pasteur cluster

->Nextflow is not installed by default on the Pasteur cluster.
+Nextflow is not installed by default on the Pasteur cluster.
 - Install Nextflow : [here](https://www.nextflow.io/docs/latest/getstarted.html#)

->Nextflow manages each process as a separate job that is submitted to the cluster by using the sbatch command.
+Nextflow manages each process as a separate job that is submitted to the cluster by using the sbatch command.
 Nextflow shouldn't run directly on the submission node but on a compute node.
 The compute nodes don't have access to internet so you need to run it offline.

 To do that:
-1. Create a virtualenv to install nf-core in order to get the workflow
+1. Create a virtualenv to install nf-core
 ```bash
 module purge
 module load Python/3.6.0